Garden Island (Western Australia)

 Like Rottnest Island and Carnac Island, it is a limestone outcrop covered by a thin layer of sand accumulated during an era of lowered sea levels.
 The Noongar peoples tell of walking to these islands in their Dreamtime.

 At the end of the last glacial period, the sea level rose, cutting the island off from the mainland.
 For the last seven thousand years, the island has existed in relative isolation.

 The Royal Australian Navy's largest fleet base, Fleet Base West, also called HMAS Stirling, is on the shores of Careening Bay, on the southeastern section of Garden Island, facing Cockburn Sound.
 At the 2016 census, 720 people lived on the Garden Island base.

 The entirety of Garden Island is included on the Commonwealth Heritage List for its natural values.
 Garden Island is home to a tammar wallaby population.

 History

-The island was marked but not named on Dutch maps in 1658, even though there were three Dutch ships in the area that year: the Waekende Boey under Captain S. Volckertszoon, the Elburg under Captain J. Peereboom and the Emeloort under Captain A. Joncke.
+The island was marked but not named on Dutch maps in 1658, even though there were three Dutch ships in the area that year: Waekende Boey under Captain S. Volckertszoon, Elburg under Captain J. Peereboom and Emeloort under Captain A. Joncke.
 However, it was outlined on the charts of the Southland, which were published after Willem de Vlamingh visited the region in 1697.